Home Test for Urinary Tract InfectionsSkip to the navigation

-- A home test for a urinary tract infection (UTI) should be done under the direction of your doctor, so that abnormal test results caused by a problem other than a UTI will not be missed.
-Although a home test kit may detect the presence of a UTI, it can't provide information about the location of the infection.
+- A home test for a urinary tract infection (UTI) should be done under the direction of your doctor.
+This is so abnormal test results caused by a problem other than a UTI will not be missed.
+Although a home test kit may find that you have a UTI, it can't tell you where the infection is located.
 The infection may be in the kidneys, ureters, bladder, or urethra, or, in men, in the prostate gland.
-More tests may be needed to determine the location and cause.
+More tests may be needed to find the location and cause.

-- Positive test results do not always mean that you have an infection.
+- Positive test results don't always mean that you have an infection.
 If you have a positive test result, be sure to talk to your doctor.
-If you have symptoms of a urinary tract infection but your self-test is negative, contact your doctor for an evaluation.

 - Home test kits are not 100% accurate.
-If you continue to have symptoms of a urinary tract infection even though the test results show you do not have an infection (negative result), tell your doctor.
+If you still have symptoms of a UTI even though the test results show that you don't have an infection (negative result), tell your doctor.
 Painful urination can be caused by other problems, such as a vaginal yeast infection or sexually transmitted infection.
-Frequent urinary tract infections can be a symptom of a serious problem, such as kidney stones, a tumor, or infection of the prostate gland.
+Frequent UTIs can be a symptom of a serious problem, such as kidney stones, a tumor, or infection of the prostate gland.
 Do not use a home test as a substitute for regular medical checkups.

-- Some doctors may order another UTI test through a laboratory before prescribing antibiotics to treat an infection found using a home test kit.
+- Some doctors may order another UTI test through a lab before they will prescribe antibiotics to treat an infection found using a home test kit.

 - Do not use medicine left over from treating another infection to treat a new UTI.
-Also, if your doctor has given you antibiotics for a UTI, be sure to take all of the antibiotics in your prescription, even if your symptoms go away before the prescription is gone.
-A UTI can return or get worse if you do not take the full course of antibiotics.
+And if your doctor gives you antibiotics for a UTI, be sure to take all of the medicine in your prescription.
+Take it all, even if your symptoms go away before it is gone.
+A UTI can come back or get worse if you do not take the full course of antibiotics.

 - Many types of home test kits can be ordered over the Internet.
-If you have access to the Internet, you can find this information by searching for the type of test or the name of the manufacturer.
+Just search for the type of test or the name of the manufacturer.